radius-project/radius/docs/contributing/contributing-code/contributing-code-reviewing/README.md

 ### Responsibilities of a maintainer

-Maintainers are expected to display good judgement, responsibility, and competance over **all** of the code review pyramid, with special emphasis on Behavior and Scope.
+Maintainers are expected to display good judgement, responsibility, and competence over **all** of the code review pyramid, with special emphasis on Behavior and Scope.
 Maintainers are responsible for the technical oversight of the project, and this often means saying **"no"** when a feature request is out of scope, or a change is too complex to maintain.

 Maintainers are explicitly required to review and approve new dependencies to the project.